xxxw567/xxxw567.github.io/_pages/research.md

 **\*** denotes corresponding author; <sup>**#**</sup> denotes student authorship.

 ### English - First/Corresponding Author
+- **Xia Y.\***, & Liu, Z. \#, Xin, Y. (2026).
+Approaching Crime Information from Major National Social Surveys in China: A Comprehensive Review of Their Value and Utility for Criminological Research.
+Journal of Contemporary Criminal Justice, 0(0). https://doi.org/10.1177/10439862251387468  **(SSCI, Q3 in CRIMINOLOGY & PENOLOGY, IF = 1.3, 2023 JCR)**
 - **Xia Y.\***, & Liu, Z. \# (2026).
 Testing the law of crime concentration in China: Do transportation networks matter?.
 Journal of Criminal Justice, 102, 102563.  **(SSCI, Q1 in CRIMINOLOGY & PENOLOGY, IF = 2.5, 2023 JCR)**
 - Han, Z., Liu, T.-H., Ma, Z. and **Xia Y.\*** (2025), Physical Fitness Predicts Bullying Victimization for Boys but Not for Girls: A Two-Wave Follow-Up Study.
 Journal of Adolescence. https://doi.org/10.1002/jad.12511 **(SSCI, Q2 in PSYCHOLOGY, DEVELOPMENTAL, IF = 3, 2023 JCR)**
 - **Xia, Y.**, Xu, S.\#, Tan, S.\#, Tan, J.\#, & Huang, L. (2025).
 Trust No More?
 The Impact of Fraud Victimization on Generalized Trust in China.
 Victims & Offenders. https://www.tandfonline.com/doi/abs/10.1080/15564886.2025.2467888 **(SSCI, Q2 in CRIMINOLOGY & PENOLOGY, IF = 1.4, 2023 JCR)**